erdos/stencil/service/README.md

 **response (template not found)**

+This happens then the given file name was not found in the template directory.

 - status: `404`
 - content: plain text

 **response (template error)**

+This happens when the template file could not be prepared.
+For example: syntax errors in template file, unexpected file format, etc.

 - status: `500`
 - content: plain text describing error

 **response (eval error)**

+This happens when the template could not be evaluated.

 - status: `400`
 - content: plain text describing error